 After a great trip to Phuket and Bangkok, we then headed to Hong Kong for a few days.
 Part of maximizing the Star Alliance First Class award was to take advantage of a stopover.
 I had been to Hong Kong in the past, but only for a short time by myself.
-I thought this might be a good way for my wife to see a piece of China as well, without the visa requirements and in a much more approachable way than the madness of Beijing or Shanghai.
-I had to be a bit creative to find a flight on Thai Airways that uses 3 class planes and was within the ticketing rules since we wanted a few days in Hong Kong, we could spend less than 24 hours in BKK, making it a layover.
-Luckily there was a morning flight on a 747 from BKK-HKG.
+Thinking this might be a good way for my wife to see a piece of China as well, without the visa requirements and in a much more approachable way than the madness of Beijing or Shanghai.
+I had to be a bit creative to find a flight on Thai Airways that uses 3 class planes and was within the ticketing rules since we wanted a few days in Hong Kong, we could spend less than 24 hours in Bangkok, making it a layover.
+Luckily there was a morning flight on a 747 from Bangkok to Hong Kong.

 We started with some pineapple juice and water, which were presented with cool towels.